SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

    If he correctly answers the question, his partial grade equals to 10.

 ### 4.2.
 Setting the Attempts Allowed per Question
 Here is where the administrator defines how many times the member can answer the question until he gives the right response.
-It may vary from 1 to 10 or be set to Unlimited, which means that the member will be allowed to answer the question indefinetely until he's able to give the right answer.
+It may vary from *1* to *10* or be set to *Unlimited*, which means that the member will be allowed to answer the question indefinitely until he's able to give the right answer.
 :point_right: If more than 10 attempts allowed per question are required, the administrator must go to the classic view of the module.

 ### 4.3.
 Configuring the Question Pool